-For owners, Camilla and Rob, purchasing Cedar Mountain Farm in 2012 was a dream come true.
+Owners Camilla and Rob purchased Cedar Mountain Farm in 2012, fulfilling a lifelong dream.
 Camilla grew up on a ranch in Arizona, and as an adult longed to return to her bucolic roots.

 Both she and Rob wanted respite from their demanding careers and from the hectic, harried pace of everyday life.
 To them, the Farm provides the perfect setting for sitting back and enjoying a return to the lost art of slow living.

 Camilla and Rob are proud to be the stewards of this historic Farm, and of the work that commitment entails.
 They are delighted to open this special place for others to enjoy.